Natalie Jackson (MBACP) Dip. Therapeutic Counselling, BSc (hons) Psychology

-My particular specialism is working with survivors of trauma and young people aged 14+, however I have experience of working with a variety of issues, including, but not limited to: anxiety, depression, family issues, low self-esteem, eating disorders, anger, self-harm, stress, relationship issues, domestic violence and suicidal thoughts.
+My particular specialism is working with survivors of trauma and young people aged 14+, however I have experience of working with a variety of issues, including, but not limited to: anxiety, depression, bereavement, family issues, low self-esteem/confidence, eating disorders, anger, self-harm, stress, relationship issues, domestic violence and suicidal thoughts.

 Training, qualifications & experience

 Diploma in Therapeutic Counselling – Leeds City College